AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Information has been added on how the default postalAddress field for Direct Mail is defined and why it is important to make sure that addresses are complete.
 [Read more](../../delivery/using/about-direct-mail-channel.md)

+Added a new page on how to configure the SMS channel in Campaign on a mid-sourcing infrastructure.
+[Read more](../../delivery/using/sms-set-up-mid.md)

 ## 2023

 ### December 2023 {#dec-2023}